-1to1 Therapy Services’ Behaviour Therapists use Applied Behaviour Analysis (ABA) strategies to assist children and youth in developing skills in the areas of: communication, independence and play, in addition to treating challenging behaviours.
-Behaviour Therapists incorporate the child’s motivation and interests to build new skills and address various behaviours.
+1to1 Therapy Services’ Behaviour Therapists use Applied Behaviour Analysis (ABA) strategies to assist children and youth in developing skills in the areas of: communication, expressive language, receptive language, imitation, social skills, play skills, joint attention, self-help skills, personal independence, fine motor skills, gross motor skills, and behaviour.
+Behaviour Therapists incorporate the child’s motivation and interests to build new skills and address challenging behaviours.

-1to1 Therapy Services’ Behaviour Therapists use evidence-based treatment approaches to build functional skills and decrease challenging behaviours.
-Our therapists are trained to conduct, but not limited to:
+to1 Therapy Services’ ABA team use evidence-based treatment approaches to build functional skills and decrease challenging behaviours.
+Our therapists are trained to:

-- Augmentative Communication such as PECS and Sign Language
+- Teach Augmentative Communication such as PECS, Proloquo2Go and LAMP

 Who are 1to1’s Behaviour Therapists?

-The Instructor Therapists are skilled behaviour technicians with an Autism and Behavioural Sciences Diploma and/or a degree in the related discipline.
+Instructor Therapists (IT) are skilled behaviour technicians with an Autism and Behavioural Sciences Diploma and/or a degree in a related discipline.
+Instructor Therapists are trained to become Registered Behaviour Technicians (RBTs) at 1to1 Therapy Services.
 Instructor Therapists are responsible for implementing programs, recording data and attending all clinical team meetings.

 Why is Behaviour Intervention important?